Hot Fudge Sundae Sauce

 • Use as a dip for fresh fruit

-• Peanut butter - add ¼ cup of for a chocolate-peanut butter hot fudge
+• Peanut butter hot fudge - Stir in ¼ cup peanut butter

 Be sure to follow The Darling Apron on Facebook & Instagram along with what I'm pinning on Pinterest!